 Consists of (a) 428,448 shares of common stock held by Forward V, (b) 197,483 shares of common stock held by Forward IV, and (c) 16,736 shares of common stock held by Forward IVB.
-Dr. Royston is a member of Forward V and a managing member of Forward IV Associates, which is the general partner of each of Forward IVB.
-Dr. Royston IVB are referred to herein as the Forward Entities.
-Dr. Royston shares voting and investment power over the shares held by the Forward Entities, and disclaims beneficially owned by Dr. Royston after this offering includes those set forth in footnote 12 below.
+Dr. Royston is a member of Forward V and a managing member of Forward IV Associates, which is the general partner of each of Forward IVB and Forward IVB.
+Forward Entities.
+Dr. Royston shares voting and investment power over the shares held by the Forward Entities, and disclaims beneficiall ownership of all shares held by the Forward Entities, except to the extent of his actual pecuniary interest therein.
+In addition, the number of shares of common stock held by the Forward Entities, set forth in footnote 12 below.
 (7) stock beneficially owned by Dr. Royston after this offering includes those set forth in footnote 12 below.

-- (8) Consists solely of 11,652 shares of common stock issuable upon the exercise of stock options within 60 days of August 15, 2014. - (9) Consists solely of 11,652 shares of common stock issuable upon the exercise of stock options within 60 days of August 15, 2014.
-(10) Consists of (a) 2,179,819 shares of common stock held by Domain VI, (b) 500,532 shares of common stock held by Domain VIII, (c) 17,407 shares of common stock held by DP VI, - (10) Consists of (a) 2,179,819 shares of common stock held by Domain VI, (b) 500,532 shares of common stock held by Domain VII, (c) 17,407 shares of common stock held by DP VI, (d) 3,710 shares of common stock held by DP VIII, and (e) 1,600 shares of common stock held by Domain LLC.
-One Palmer Square VI is the general partner of each of Domain VIII and DP VII.
-Domain VII, DP VI, Domain VIII, DP VIII and Domain LLC are referred to herein as the Domain Entities.
+- (8) Consists solely of 11,652 shares of common stock issuable upon the exercise of stock options within 60 days of May 31, 2014. - (9) Consists solely of 11,652 shares of common stock issuable upon the exercise of stock options within 60 days of May 31, 2014.
+(10) Consists of (a) 2,179,819 shares of common stock held by Domain VI, (b) 500,532 shares of common stock held by Domain VIII, (c) 17,407 shares of common stock held by DP VI, - (d) 3,710 shares of common stock held by Domain VI, (e) 10,600 shares of common stock held by Domain VII, (c) 17,407 shares of common stock held by DP VI, (d) 3,710 shares of common stock held by DP VIII, and (e) 1,600 shares of common stock held by Domain LLC.
+One Palmer Square VI is the general partner of each of Domain VII and DP VII.
+Domain VII, DP VI, Domain VIII, DP VIII and DP VIII and Domain LLC are referred to herein as the Domain Entities.
 James C. Blair, Brian H. Dovey, Jesse I. Treu, Kathleen K. Schoemaker and Nicole Vitullo, the managing members of One Palmer Square VI, share voting and investment power over the shares held by Domain VI and DP VI.
 James C. Blair, Brian H. Dovey, Jesse I. Treu, Kathleen K. Schoemaker, Brian K. Halak and Nicole Vitullo, the managing members of One Palmer Square VIII, share voting and investment power over the shares held by Domain VIII and DP VIII.
-James C. Blair, Brian H. Dovey, Jesse I. Treu, Kathleen K. Schoemaker, Brian K. Halak, Nicole Vitullo and Dr. Kamdar, the managing members of Domain LLC, share voting and investment power over the shares held by Domain LLC.
-Each managing member of One Palmer Square VII one Palmer Square VIII and Domain LLC disclaims beneficial ownership of all shares held by the Domain Entities, except to the extent of each such managing member's actual pecuniary interest therein.
+James C. Blair, Brian H. Dovey, Jesse I. Treu, Kathleen K. Schoemaker, Brian K. Halak, Nicole Vitullo and Dr. Kamdar, the managing members of Domain LLC.
+Bach managing member of One Palmer Square VI, One Palmer Square VIII and Domain LLC disclaims beneficial ownership of all shares held by the Domain Entities, except to the extent of each such managing member's actual pecuniary interest therein.
 The address for the Domain Entities is One Palmer Square.
 Suite 515.
 Princeton.
 NJ 08542. - LLC.
 Each managing member of One Palmer Square VI, One Palmer Square VIII and Domain LLC disclaims beneficial ownership of all shares held by the Domain Entities, except to the extent of each such managing member's actual pecuniary interest therein.
 The address for the Domain Entities is One Palmer Square, Suite 515, Princeton, NJ 08542.